 Off during service

 Ari has chosen to help out and donate his time volunteering at the Washington Area Humane Society.
 He cleans the cat and dog living areas, walks the playful dogs and plays with the cuddly cats.
 His goal is to complete 24 hours of service.
 Please consider supporting Ari and his project by donating using the link provided below and put Ari Plutko in the “honor of” section of your donation.

 DJ, Party Motivators, Games, Photo Booth and dinner provided.
 Attire is casual.

 Ari is looking forward to celebrating and catching up with family and friends.

-Ari is supporting the Washington Area Humane Society.
-Because he loves dogs, Ari is aiming to complete 24 hours of volunteer service to the humane society.
+Ari is supporting the Washington Area Humane Society, because he loves dogs, he is aiming to complete 24 hours of volunteer service to the humane society.